 Today I want to discuss an issue many of you might not even realize exists – perfectionism.
 I want to focus on how it affects our enjoyment in board gaming, especially since this has been something I’ve been struggling with myself.

-Perfectionism is not a mental illness, it is a mental disorder that can affect your life, your life decisions, and overall success in life to a degree.
+Perfectionism is not a mental illness, it is a mental disorder that can affect your life, your life decisions, and your overall success in life to a degree.
 Of course, nothing is black and white and there are different stages of perfectionism.

-(note: I use male forms in this article – It’s just for the ease of writing, everything written here applies to all genders.)
+(Note: I use male forms in this article – It’s just for the ease of writing, everything written here applies to all genders.)

 Perfection vs Excellence

 While striving for excellence (having high standards) is positive, aiming for unattainable perfection will make it harder to reach your goals.
 A perfectionist will try to avoid mistakes at any cost, resulting in less risk-taking.
-Or often rather not starting a project at all, than risk the outcome of less-than-perfection.
+Or often rather not start a project at all, than risk the outcome of less-than-perfection.

 It’s only human to make mistakes and mistakes are what we learn from and grow.
 But perfectionists experience mistakes and failures personally – with a lot of emotional investment.
 An honest mistake (like a wrong move or a loss in board gaming) will result in him feeling that’s he’s not good enough.
 He’ll see himself as a failure.
 Even though he played many other moves correctly, that one mistake will define how he sees his performance.